eth-cscs/manta/README.md

 ## Features

 - List and filter CFS configurations based on cluster name or configuration name
-- List and filter CFS sessions based on cluster name or configuration name
+- List and filter CFS sessions based on cluster name or session name
 - CFS session logs watcher

 ## Prerequisites